conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 Whenever Python 4.0 comes out we'll need to figure out if this policy should change to support multiple versions of 3.x and 4.x simultaneously.
 Fortunately, we can punt on that for now.
 The question of when to decide to drop an older language version remains.
-The guidance that we can provide here is twofold:
+The guidance that we can provide here is two fold:

 1. We will move with the community.
    When our core libraries stop supporting an old version, so too will conda forge.